 OPC stands for Occupational Premises Cultivation, only applicable in the medical program.
 For adult use, they use the term: Retail Marijuana Cultivation Facility (RMCF).

-The terpenes and cannabinoids develop inside the plant genetics, but vary some with respect to nutrient regime, light conditions, and a long list of environmental conditions that make achieving a perfect run very difficult.
+The terpenes and cannabinoids develop inside the plant genetics but vary some with respect to the nutrient regime, light conditions, and a long list of environmental conditions that make achieving a perfect run very difficult.
 It should be mentioned that in many ways, the growing environment dictates the growing methods, which in turn can affect the profile.
-Although Denver Fire Department thanks us for updating this aged warehouse, it is wrought with hurdles as you can imagine.
+Although the Denver Fire Department thanks us for updating this aged warehouse, it is wrought with hurdles as you can imagine.
 Nevertheless, consistency is the name of the game and our growers strive to perfection with each harvest batch.
 In a continuous growing cycle, new strains are introduced at every time of year, each bringing new challenges to the perfect harvest.
 Of course, bugs are more active in the summer.
 Funguses and molds like powdery mildew occurs naturally all over Colorado, but must be eliminated indoors.
 Pro tip: best to have regular scouting throughout 8 stages of cannabis cultivation.
 Recognizing problems early is one of the key aspects to a strong Pest Management Plan.
 Our growers minimize the use of pesticides, relying primarily on natural means to prevent and to stop pests in their tracks.
 Through a long and thorough flushing period of reverse osmosis water, the plant cleanses itself in enough time to harvest.